retrosnob/retrosnob.github.io/pythonbook.md

 `print("Fred is", age, "years old.")`
 > Fred is 15 years old.

 This works ok.
-If you separate string literals and variables with
+If you separate string literals and variables with commas, Python automatically puts a space between them (but sometimes you won't want it to).

 `print("Fred is " + age + " years old.")`
-> 15
+> TypeError!
+You cannot concatenate strings and integers.

 This works ok.
 The print function can print types other than strings.
 `print("Fred is" + str(age) + "years old.")`
-> 15
+> Fred is 15 y

 This works ok.
 The print function can print types other than strings.
 `print("Fred is {} years old.".format(age)`